davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 1. Building the R component
 2. Creating the JavaScript input binding

-**NOTE**: I won't go into detail about the CSS used to create the component.
-In the [listbox subrepo](https://github.com/davidruvolo51/shinyAppTutorials/tree/prod/shiny-listbox), I've included the SASS file and build scripts (using Parcel JS) for compiling the CSS file.
-I would recommend using SASS for larger projects and importing the `listbox.scss` accordingly.
-If you are using vanilla CSS, then load the `listbox.css` file directly into your app or copy the contents into your app's primary CSS file.
+**NOTE**: I won't go into detail about the CSS used to create the listbox widget.
+See the [listbox subrepo](https://github.com/davidruvolo51/shinyAppTutorials/tree/prod/shiny-listbox) for the source code.
+I've included the SASS file and build scripts (using Parcel JS) for compiling the CSS file.
+I would recommend using SASS for larger projects and importing the `listbox.scss` file as needed.
+If you are using vanilla CSS, load the `listbox.css` file directly into your app or copy the contents into your app's primary CSS file.

 Before we dive in, let's create the required files.
 Your Shiny project should have the following files.